foursides/foursides.github.io/_posts/2012-09-08-bad-memories.md

+---
+layout: post
 title:  Bad Memories
-date: 2012-09-08
+category: articles
-tags: life, memories
+tags: [life, memories]
+---

 > But what’s a memory worth if it only breaks your heart?
 If it doesn’t make you smile or give you butterflies, if it doesn’t give you a reason to think positively, what’s the point of keeping it around.
 Someone who associates me with the idea of being a mistake doesn’t deserve my time; I was obviously a waste of theirs, so … it only makes sense right?